 Joint Replacement Infection

-Knee and hip replacements are two of the most commonly performed elective operations.
+Total knee and total hip replacements are two of the most commonly performed elective operations.
 For the majority of patients, joint replacement surgery relieves pain and helps them to live fuller, more active lives.

 No surgical procedure is without risks, however.
-A small percentage of patients undergoing hip or knee replacement (roughly about 1 in 100) may develop an infection after the operation.
+A small number of patients undergoing hip or knee replacement (about 1 in 100, or 1%) may develop an infection after the operation.

 Any infection in your body can spread to your joint replacement.

 However, because joint replacements are made of metal and plastic, it is difficult for the immune system to attack bacteria that make it to these implants.
-If bacteria gain access to the implants, they may multiply and cause an infection.
+Bacteria like to stick to metal.
+Since the metal implant does not receive any blood flow, our immune system has a hard time identifying the bacteria, so it does not know how to respond and kill it.
+If bacteria gain access to the implants, they may multiply and result in a joint infection.